nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 ## Overview ##

-This sectioj details how the ITK3 response codes are carried in the FHIR MessageHeader and OperationOutcome resources.
+This section details how the ITK3 response codes are carried in the FHIR MessageHeader and OperationOutcome resources.

 ## Elements And Value Sets Used To Carry Error and Response Information ##